LoginRadius/engineering-portal/content/guest-post/opencv-web-app-with-streamlit/index.md

 ```py
 pip install opencv-python streamlit Pillow
 ```
-> If you are python 2.7 user, keep in mind that opencv has stopped support for python 2.7 in their latest versions.
-So you would have to specify an older version like this
-`pip install opencv-python==4.2.0.32`
+> If you use Python 2.7, note that OpenCV doesn't support for Python 2.7 in their latest versions.
+Accordingly, you have to specify an older version like this `pip install opencv-python==4.2.0.32`

 ## Create a Small OpenCV Project